 Now, it’s time to start issuing shares of stock.
-In Wyoming, all corporations must issue shares.
+In Wyoming, a corporation must issue shares.
 Since you noted the number of shares your company will be issuing in your Articles of Incorporation, make sure the number you issue does not exceed this amount.

-In this next step, you’ll officially register your Wyoming corporation with the Internal Revenue Service (IRS).
+In this next step, you’ll officially register your Wyoming corporation with the IRS.
 Here, you’ll request an Employer Identification Number (EIN).
-This number will function a bit like your corporation’s Social Security number, allowing your business to hire and pay employees, file taxes, and open a business bank account.
+This number will function a bit like your corporation’s Social Security number, allowing your business to hire employees and pay them, file taxes, and open a business bank account.
 Note that a business bank account can really help with your company’s finances.

-You can apply for an EIN in minutes through the IRS website form.
-The process is free, and you’ll receive your EIN directly afterward.
+You can get an EIN in minutes through the IRS website.
+The process is free, and you’ll get your EIN directly afterward.
 You can also get one with us

-Wyoming has no corporate or personal income tax, so you’ll only pay federal income taxes.
-However, there is a license tax that you’ll pay along with your corporation’s annual report.
-If your corporation has $250,000 or less in assets, you’ll pay the minimum tax of $50.
-See the state’s rules for computing the tax if your corporation has more than this in assets.
+Wyoming has no tax at the corporate or personal level, so you’ll only pay it at the federal income level.
+However, there is a license tax along with your corporation’s annual report.
+If your corporation has $250,000 or less in assets, you’ll be charged the minimum tax of $50.
+See Wyoming’s rules for computing the tax if your corporation has more than this in assets.

-The last step you’ll take is filing your corporation’s annual report.
-In Wyoming, you must submit this report every year to remain compliant with state law.
+The last thing you’ll need to do is submit your corporation’s annual report to the Wyoming Secretary of State.
+You must submit this report every year to remain compliant with state law.
 You can search for your annual report and submit it online through the Wyoming Secretary of State’s Annual Report Search.

-The amount you’ll pay to form your Wyoming corporation will differ depending on whether you seek outside consultation or a variety of other factors.
+The amount you’ll pay to form your Wyoming corporation differs depending on whether you seek outside consultation or a variety of other factors.
 The administrative fees include:

 You should expect to pay at least $100 just to register your business.
 This does not include the cost of filing your annual report or obtaining special licensing.

-If you’d like to receive assistance on the administrative filing, you can partner with a trustworthy business service like ZenBusiness.
+If you have any questions about forming a Wyoming corporation, then we can help.
 Our formation plans save you time on the entire Wyoming corporation setup process.

-When forming a business, you have a few entities to choose from.
+When starting a business, you have a few entities to choose from.
 Many Wyoming business owners opt to form a corporation because of the benefits, protections, and earnings potential this business type affords.